joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 ## Virtual Private Network

-A Virtual Private Network or VPN extends a private network over a public one, enabling users to securely send and receive data.
+A Virtual Private Network or VPN extends a private network over a public one, allowing secure access to remote networks.
+This enables users to securely send and receive data.

 - Communication tunnel for point-to-point transmission.
-- With VPN, users can work from remote or different locaions.
+- With VPN, users can work from remote or different locations.
 - Secures authentication and data traffic over untrusted networks.

-### VPN Configurations
+### Tunneling Protocols

-- **Site-to-site**
+Tunneling protocols are essential for securing data transmission across networks, especially over the internet.
+They encapsulate and encrypt data to ensure confidentiality, integrity, and authentication during transmission.

-  - Connects multiple networks over the internet.
+- **Layer 2 Tunneling Protocol (L2TP)**

-  - Commonly used for linking branch offices to headquarters.
+  - Mechanism for establishing a tunnel over an insecure network.
-  - Secures traffic, but can slow down users due to extra hops
+  - Often used with IPSec for secure VPN connections.
-  - Requires compatible hardware at each site.
+  - Combines features of PPTP and L2F.

-- **Client-to-site**
+  - Operates at the data link layer (Layer 2).

-  - Connects individual devices to a remote network.
+- **Secure Sockets Layer (SSL)**

-  - Ideal for remote or mobile workers.
+  - Establishes secure connections between browsers and servers.
-  - Requires VPN client software on the user's device.
+  - Secures HTTP traffic, forming HTTPS.
-  - Uses strong authentication and encryption methods.
+  - Operates above the transport layer (Layer 4).

-- **Clientless**
+  - No longer used.

-  - Provides secure access via a web browser.
+- **Transport Layer Security (TLS)**

-  - No need for VPN software installation on client devices.
+  - Upgraded, more secure version of SSL.
-  - Ideal for temporary or unmanaged devices.
+  - Operates above the transport layer (Layer 4).
-  - Access is typically limited to specific web applications.
+  - Used in HTTPS and other secure protocols like FTPS and IMAPS.

 ### Tunnel Configurations